XIE-LIDONG/Googlemaps-searching-tool/README.md

 2:streamlit version
 one is app.py
-second is the code to start streamlit by Ngork tunnel so open google cloab first ,run app.py code ,then second cell run start streamlit code
+second is the code to start streamlit by Ngork tunnel so open google cloab first ,run app.py code ,then second cell run start_streamlit_streamlit_version